-Insights are everywhere – at least, that’s the impression in the market.
-According to a recent Corporate Visions survey, 81 percent of companies say they are selling with insights.
+Insight sales is everywhere—at least, that’s the impression in the market.
+According to a Corporate Visions survey, 81 percent of companies say they’re selling with insights.

-But, regardless of how companies internally define what insight sales is, and regardless of the quality of insights they’re actually delivering, you can bet on this:
+But, regardless of how companies internally define what insight sales is, and regardless of the quality of insights their sellers are delivering, you can bet on this:

-The approach has been roundly embraced as a key element of provocative selling.
-In other words, insight sales, rigorously developed or not, is saturating the market.
+An insight sales process has been roundly embraced as a key element of provocative selling.
+In other words, insight sales, rigorously developed or not, has saturated the sales market.

 That approach doesn’t deliver insights.
 It delivers true but ultimately useless information.

 Well-thumbed analyst reports and established marketing information won’t have an impact on more discerning prospects and customers, who are demanding more than just regurgitated facts and figures to make purchasing decisions.

 As a result of this shift among buyers, sellers need to break this cycle of “true but useless” information and take a more edgy, counterintuitive approach to insight selling, supported by original, research-based rigor.

 You want to share relevant information with your buyers, but not all insights are created equal.

 There are four main types of insights used by salespeople:

 - Anecdotal – Content created in-house that focuses on more tactical, day-to-day issues like best practices or lessons learned.